Divergent thinking: Deductive reasoning

+Divergent thinking and aging

+Guila Fusi, Sara Lavolpe, Nara Crepaldi, and Maria Lusia Rusconi conducted a systematic review on the effect of age on divergent thinking.
+They found that the relationship between age and DT abilities is not at all linear, but "complex and multidimensional."
+Many variables can influence DT abilities, including "educational level, intelligence, WM (working memory) abilities, and speed of processing."
+Before any further research should be done, the authors first believe that a theoretical discussion needs to be held.
+Of course, "new and more accurate information about which of the DT abilities might be preserved or impaired in the elderly population could have significant practical implications."

 Effects of positive and negative mood

-In a study at the University of Bergen, Norway, the effects of positive and negative mood on divergent-thinking were examined.
+In a study at the University of Bergen, Norway, the effects of positive and negative mood on divergent thinking were examined.
 Nearly two hundred art and psychology students participated, first by measuring their moods with an adjective checklist before performing the required tasks.
 The results showed a clear distinction in performance between those with a self-reported positive versus negative mood:

 A series of related studies suggested a link between positive mood and the promotion of cognitive flexibility.
 In a 1990 study by Murray, Sujan, Hirt and Sujan, this hypothesis was examined more closely and "found positive mood participants were able to see relations between concepts”, as well as demonstrating advanced abilities "in distinguishing the differences between concepts".
 This group of researchers drew a parallel between "their findings and creative problem solving by arguing that participants in a positive mood are better able both to differentiate between and to integrate unusual and diverse information".
 This shows that their subjects are at a distinct cognitive advantage when performing divergent thinking-related tasks in an elevated mood.
 Further research could take this topic one step further to explore effective strategies to improve divergent thinking when in a negative mood, for example how to move beyond "optimizing strategies" into "satisficing strategies" rather than focus on "the quality of their ideas", in order to generate more ideas and creative solutions.

 Effects of sleep deprivation

-While little research has been conducted on the impact of sleep deprivation on divergent thinking, one study by J.A.
-Horne illustrated that even when motivation to perform well is maintained, sleep can still impact divergent thinking performance.
+While little research has been conducted on the impact of sleep deprivation on divergent thinking, one study by J. A. Horne illustrated that even when motivation to perform well is maintained, sleep can still impact divergent thinking performance.
 In this study, twelve subjects were deprived of sleep for thirty-two hours, while a control group of twelve others maintained normal sleep routine.
 Subjects' performance on both a word fluency task and a challenging nonverbal planning test was "significantly impaired by sleep loss", even when the factor of personal motivation to perform well was controlled.
 This study showed that even "one night of sleep loss can affect divergent thinking”, which "contrasts with the outcome for convergent thinking tasks, which are more resilient to short-term sleep loss".
-Research on sleep deprivation and divergent thinking could be further explored on a biological or chemical level, to identify the reason why cognitive functioning, as it relates to divergent thinking, is impacted by lack of sleep and if there is a difference in its impact if subjects are deprived of REM versus non-REM sleep.